Chuck and the First Peoples Kitchen

 Chuck and the First Peoples Kitchen (Chuck et la Cuisine des Premiers Peuples) is a documentary food and culture television series whose premiere first broadcast was on the Aboriginal Peoples Television Network (APTN) in 2020; in English on September 10; in French on September 14.
-Canadian celebrity chef Chuck Hughes hosts the show, visiting Canadian indigenous communities where he learns supply techniques and traditional recipes with the community members.
+Canadian celebrity chef Chuck Hughes hosts the show, visiting Canadian Indigenous communities where he learns supply techniques and traditional recipes with the community members.
 The show is filmed in French and English.
 The show airs on APTN in French and in English.

 Synopsis

 Eager to discover the culinary traditions of the First Peoples, chef Chuck Hughes goes on tour to visit the country’s multiple Indigenous Communities.
-It is through intimate conversations that he learns the legendary knowledge shared by the mentors who cross his path and becomes a privileged witness of the rich indigenous cultures.
+Through intimate conversations he learns from mentors who cross his path and becomes a witness of the indigenous cultures.